 What do we Offer?

-We are currently able to offer placements in Kampala and Fort Portal in Uganda, and Bengaluru in India.
-We welcome students from any study discipline and level of study, particularly those from health related courses such as medicine, nursing, midwifery, allied health professions, social work, biochemistry and microbiology.
-You can complete a placement for any length of time, however the minimum duration we offer is 2 weeks.
-All placements are health related, however we welcome students from any study discipline or background to take part and will endeavour to design a stimulating, meaningful and effective placement regardlessof your background which suits your needs and interests.
-Thebespoke nature of placements means they are designed with consideration of your own personal and professional interests aligned with the long-term strategy and values of K4C and our partner organisations.
-Our current placement locations (many of which are listed on our partners page) include: ward and operating theatre based placements in large urban hospitals and small rural health centres; community outreach programmes with local non-governmental organisations (charities) focusing on mental health, children’s health and women’s empowerment; teaching placements in local Universities; placements in prisons, juvenile centres and refugee settlements; placements in schools for disabled children and children’s development centres.
+We are currently able to offer placements in Kampala and Fort Portal in Uganda.
+We welcome students from any study discipline and level of study including medicine, nursing, midwifery, allied health professions, social work, biochemistry and microbiology.
+We endeavour to design a stimulating, meaningful and effective placement which suits your needs and interests.
+Our bespoke placements align your own personal and professional interests with the long-term strategy and values of K4C and our partner organisations.
+Placement locations include ward and operating theatre based placements in large urban hospitals and small rural health centres; community outreach programmes with local non-governmental organisations (charities) focusing on mental health, children’s health and women’s empowerment; teaching placements in local Universities; placements in prisons, juvenile centres and refugee settlements; placements in schools for disabled children and children’s development centres.
 Where possible, students are able to experience multiple placement locations depending on the duration of their placement and the needs of our partners.
+You can complete a placement for any length of time (min.
+2 weeks).

 Why do a Placement with K4C?

-There are many reasons why you should complete a placement with Knowledge for Change; here are what we think are the top 6 that you should take into consideration:
+There are many reasons why you should complete a placement with Knowledge for Change; here are what we think are the top 5:

-- You will gain greatly beneficial knowledge, skills and experience: over 80% of students thought their placements in Ugandan and India had a ‘strong’ or ‘very strong’ impact on their skills in areas such as communication, compassion/empathy, resource awareness, cultural awareness, appreciation of good healthcare and the UK NHS, health systems thinking and their personal and professional commitment and motivation*
+- You will gain greatly beneficial knowledge, skills and experience: over 80% of students thought their placements in Ugandan and India had a ‘strong’ or ‘very strong’ impact on their skills in areas such as communication, compassion/empathy, resource awareness, cultural awareness and health systems thinking.

 - Our placements are fun and exciting: you will have the opportunity to meet many new and interesting people throughout your placement.
 You are also free to do as you please on evenings and weekends; the more adventurous travellers often go mountain hiking or on safari park adventures deep into the African bush.
 Others prefer to relax in the sun by a beautiful lake or swimming pool at plush lakeside lodges and hotels.
 Whatever your preference, we are happy to advise and assist you to minimise costs and maximise enjoyment!